We Deal in Lead A Weird West Gunslinger Adventure Game

 Actions #

-• On their turn, characters can move up to 40’ and act once (attack, move again, or other reasonable action)
+• On their turn, characters can move within short range and act once (attack, move again, or other reasonable action).

 Gunslinging #